MCTCP/TerrainControl/COMPILING.md

 To import OpenTerrainGenerator, use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the OpenTerrainGenerator directory.

+**Please note:** As of Nov.
+2016 there is a [bug] in the latest release of Buildship (the eclipse plugin that manages gradle) that may generate an `Unsupported method: HierarchicalEclipseProject.getIdentifier()` error when attempting to import the project into Eclipse.
+If this is a case, you need to manually update Buildship to a later version.
+To do so, click `Help` -> `Install New Software` and input this url: http://download.eclipse.org/buildship/updates/e46/milestones/2.x/.

 ### Running the Forge client or server
 In the Forge version of OpenTerrainGenerator two classes are included to help you run the project from your IDE.
 Click `Run` -> `Edit Configurations...` -> `+`